 (iv) Prepare daily inspection report and dispatch to concern section.

-(i) If found any instruction from supplier/buyer, kindly follow it first, if the result is pass then proceed to production.
+(i) If found any instruction from supplier/buyer, kindly follow it first, if the result is passed then proceed to production.

 (iii) If visually, accept then sent for a lab test.
-If lab result is:
+If the lab result is:

 Pass—then proceed to production.